 - 1. Credential requirement.
-To be eligible to be considered for the AEP® designation, the applicant must provide documentation of being currently licensed to practice law as an Attorney (JD) or to practice as a Certified Public Accountant (CPA); or of being currently designated as a Chartered Life Underwriter® (CLU®); Chartered Financial Consultant® (ChFC®); Certified Financial Planner (CFP®); Chartered Financial Analyst (CFA); Certified Private Wealth Advisor® (CPWA®); Chartered Advisor in Philanthropy® (CAP®) having also taken GS 815 Advanced Estate Planning and one of the following electives: GS 803 Financial Statements and Business Valuation Analysis, GS 838 Business Succession Planning, or GS 842 Executive Compensation, through The American College; Certified Specialist in Planned Giving (CSPG); or Certified Trust & Financial Advisor (CTFA) in any jurisdiction of the United States of America.
-Applicants who hold the Masters of Science in Financial Services (MSFS) through The American College meet the credential requirement.
+To be eligible to be considered for the AEP® designation, the applicant must provide documentation of being currently licensed to practice law as an Attorney (JD) or to practice as a Certified Public Accountant (CPA); or of being currently designated as a Chartered Life Underwriter® (CLU®); Chartered Financial Consultant® (ChFC®); Certified Financial Planner (CFP®); Chartered Financial Analyst (CFA); Certified Private Wealth Advisor® (CPWA®); Chartered Advisor in Philanthropy® (CAP®); Certified Specialist in Planned Giving (CSPG); or Certified Trust & Fiduciary Advisor (CTFA) in any jurisdiction of the United States of America.
+Applicants who hold the Master of Science in Financial Services (MSFS) through The American College meet the credential requirement.
 Lastly, applicants who hold a Master of Science in Taxation (MST) may meet the credential requirement; however, specific criteria pertain to this degree and must be pre-approved by NAEPC Staff before submitting application. - 2.
 Professional discipline engaged in estate planning requirement.
 The applicant must be presently and significantly engaged in "estate planning activities" as an attorney, an accountant, an insurance professional and financial planner, a philanthropic advisor, or a trust officer devoting at least a third of one's time to estate planning and estate planning activities.
 To assist in determining the percentage of time, please review the definition of estate planning below followed by a list of 20 discrete activities determined by the NAEPC to be eligible and relevant activities for purposes of this application.